yast/yast-installation/doc/control-file.md

 proposal consists of different configuration options which are controled using a special API.

-Currently, proposals names and captions as fixed and cant be changed.
+Currently, proposals names and captions are fixed and cannot be changed.
 It is not possible to create a special proposal screen, instead those available should be used: *network*, *hardware*, *service*.
+All proposal script names are listed without *_proposal* suffix.
+If a *proposed_module* is called *example*, then installer looks for *example_proposal* script.

 In the workflow, the proposals are called as any workflow step with an additional argument identifying the proposal screen to be started.